 Our Audit Committee consists of Koji Miura, Masaharu Tanaka and Ken Takanashi and is chaired by Mr. Takanashi.
 Our board of directors has determined that Messrs.
 Miura and Masaharu satisfy the independence requirements for audit committee members under Rule 10A-3 of the Exchange Act and NASDAQ Stock Market rules.
 Mr. Takanashi is not considered an independent director under Rule 10A-3 of the Exchange Act in connection with his service on the Audit Committee.
-We are permitted to phase-in our compliance with the independent audit committee requirements set forth in NASDAQ Stock Market rules and SEC rules as follows: (i) one independent member at the time of listing, (ii) a majority of independent members within 90 days of listing and (iii) all independent members within one year of listing, all three members of our Audit Committee will be determined by our board of directors to be independent.
+We are permitted to phase-in our compliance with the independent audit committee requirements set forth in NASDAQ Stock Market rules and SEC rules as follows: (i) one independent member at the time of listing, (ii) a majority of independent members within 90 days of listing and (iii) all independent members within one year of listing.
+We expect that, within one year of listing, all three members of our Audit Committee will be determined by our board of directors to be independent.